| T (continued) |

 Another exquisite, sophisticated, sparkling romantic comedy from Lubitsch.
 Two masquerading con artists Gaston Monescu/La Valle (Marshall) and Lily Vautier (Hopkins) specialize in jewel theft.
 The pair of crooks pose as nobility to practice their deceptive occupation among the gullible, upper-class elite of European society from Venice to Paris.
 They scheme to rob a rich, sleek widow Mariette Colet (Francis) in Paris, posing as her secretary and maid, but romantic complications ensue.
 By the time the subtle, wry film ends, they realize their romantic and amoral affinity for each other.
 No Academy Award nominations.

-Starring: Keir Dullea, Gary Lockwood, HAL 9000
+| 2001: A Space Odyssey (1968) Starring: Keir Dullea, Gary Lockwood, HAL 9000

 Director: Stanley Kubrick